bcnataly/portfolio/4_Project_PowerBI-DAX/README.md

 To explore this project in full:
 - Open the analisis_de_ventas.pbix Power BI file.
 - Navigate through each view:
-    - Report view: Displays the dashboard on one page and two tables on the other page.
-The tables display some of the calculated measures.
+    - Report view: Displays the dashboard.
     - Table view: Displays the tables that make up the star schema data model.
     - Model view: Star schema data model.